History Hans Högman

 wedlock

-There were no set rules in giving surnames to children born out of wedlock.
-If the father was known, the child in most cases got a patronymic name after the father's first name.
-If the father had a family name, the child would probably get the same family name.
-If the father was unknown, "fader okänd" in the birth records, the child would be given another surname.
-If the mother had a family name, then the child could adopt that name.
-Or adopt a patronymic name after the maternal grandfather’s first name.
-It also happened that the child could get a metronomic name after its mother's first name.
-If the mother's first name were Karin then the child’s name would be, for example, Eva Karinsdotter.
-If it were a boy, the name would be Karl Karinsson.
-Karinsdotter means daughter of Karin and Karinsson - son of Karin.
+There were no set rules for giving surnames to children born out of wedlock.
+If the father was "known," the child would generally receive a patronymic based on the father's first name.
+If the father had a family name, the child would probably inherit this name.
+If the father was “unknown” ("fader okänd" in the birth records), the child usually received a different surname.
+If the mother had a family name, the child could inherit it.
+If not, adopt a patronymic name based on the maternal grandfather’s first name.
+The child could also receive a surname based on the mother's first name, known as a metronymic.
+If the mother was named Karin, the child could be given the name Karinsdotter if it was a girl or Karinsson if it was a boy.
+Karinsdotter means daughter of Karin and Karinsson, son of Karin.

-Males: Anders became Andrew, Nils became Nels, Bernt became Bent, Karl or Carl became Charles, Gustav became Gust etc. Females: Karin became Karen, Maria became Mary, Anna became Anne, Märta became Martha, Kristina became Christine etc. The surname Svensson became Swanson or Swenson, Bergström became Bergstrom, Bengtsson became Benson, Johansson became Johnson, Söderlund became Soderlund, Andersson became Anderson (with one "s").
-Some even translated their family name into English, for example Östman into Eastman, Högman into Highman, Stål into Steel, Ljungdahl into Youngdahl etc. Another group completely changed their surnames and adopted typical American names like Wilson, Rodgers, Brown and Harrison etc.
+Males: Anders became Andrew, Nils became Nels, Bernt became Bent, Karl or Carl became Charles, Gustav became Gust, etc. Females: Karin became Karen, Maria became Mary, Anna became Anne, Märta became Martha, Kristina became Christine, etc. The surname Svensson became Swanson or Swenson, Bergström became Bergstrom, Bengtsson became Benson, Johansson became Johnson, Söderlund became Soderlund, and Andersson became Anderson (with one "s").
+Some even translated their family name into English, for example, Östman into Eastman, Högman into Highman, Stål into Steel, Ljungdahl into Youngdahl, etc. Another group completely changed their surnames and adopted typical American names like Wilson, Rodgers, Brown, Harrison, etc.

 Related Links

-Naming practice - Christian names Swedish Names, Swedish first names Names in Sweden (SCB)
+Name laws in Sweden Naming practice - Christian names About First and Middle Names in Sweden Ship manifests Swedish Names, Swedish first names Names in Sweden (SCB)

 Source References